ArnoldDP/OStim-Community-Modlist/README.md

 [ACTUAL README]

 This is a vaguely lightweight modlist made for mid range computers.
-Most textures are 1-2k, with only skin textures and a few misc items that you will rarely see being 4k.
+Most textures are 1k, with a few being 2k, and only skin textures and a few misc items that you will rarely see being 4k.
 The lowest my FPS dropped was around 50 in Falkreath.
 My system specs are: Ryzen 5 5600g, RX6600 8gb, and 16gbs of ram @ 2900 mhz.
 The only hard requirement is a CPU that supports at least AVX2.
 If you are having trouble running the modlist and dont really care for the enb, you can disable it through the mod organizer.
 It can give you a huge fps boost.

 While its not a neccessity, its encouraged to install this list on an SSD.
 It's a lot smoother.